Skip to main content

 We urge the government to revisit the tax deduction limits under Section 80C and 24(b) of the Income Tax Act.
 An upward revision of the deduction limit for home loan principal repayment and interest on housing loans will significantly improve housing affordability and encourage homeownership, particularly in Tier II and Tier III cities.

 Locations like Alibaug and Lonavala are witnessing increased demand for second homes and luxury villas.
-Tailored policies to incentivize investments in these high-potential segments will support the rising aspirations of affluent buyers.
+Tailored policies for investments in these high-potential segments will support the rising aspirations of affluent buyers.

 Can infrastructure investments unlock new growth corridors?